Campus Facilities, Offices, & Services

 AVI Fresh Main Office, ext.
 7780

-Michelle Masservey, Resident Director of Dining Services, ext.
-7791
+Michelle Goodman, Resident Director of Dining Services

 Located on the second floor of Hodson Hall, the Hodson Culinary Center features an extensive lineup of culinary platforms.
-Students can experience a diverse menu selection of made-to-order and quick-service selections as well as daily specials at the all-you-care-to-enjoy venue.
+Students can experience a diverse menu selection of made-to-order and quick-service selections as well as daily specials at the all-you-care- to-enjoy venue.

-The Homestyles station offers a rotating menu of comfort food inspired by unique spices and techniques.
-Roots features a rich variety of plant-based cuisine that is wholesome as well as exciting.
-Fusion offers wellness selections that incorporate lean proteins, high-fiber starches, and fresh vegetables.
+The Homestead station offers a rotating menu of comfort food inspired by unique spices and techniques.
+Roots station features a rich variety of plant-based cuisine that is wholesome as well as exciting.
+Fusion/ Creates offers wellness selections that incorporate lean proteins, high-fiber starches, and fresh vegetables with custom made to order Omelet station for Breakfast.
 Create a custom salad at Nutribar with freshly cut greens and vegetables and a variety of your favorite salad toppings.
-Smoke & Fire showcases slowly smoked chicken, pork, beef, vegetables, and even fruit to enhance any sandwich, salad, or side.
-For students with allergies or food preferences, Clarity provides selections free from common allergens of peanuts, tree nuts, shellfish, wheat, sesame, soy, milk products, and eggs.
-Trattoria features fresh hand-crafted pizzas, contemporary pasta dishes and gelato.
-The Carvery offers a selection of meats that are freshly roasted or smoked and sliced in-house, creating a fresh taste and aroma that makes each sandwich special.
+Smoke & Fire showcases slowly smoked chicken, pork, beef, vegetables, salad, or side.

 Hodson Culinary Center Hours of Operation